-The 20 Miler consists of one big clockwise loop, complete with breathtaking views along the entire course.
-Runners will be treated to incredible panoramic views of Mt.
+The 20 Miler consists of one big clockwise loop, complete with breathtaking views throughout the course.
+Runners will be treated to incredible vistas of Mt.
 Adams, Mt.
 St. Helens and Mt.
 Hood, as well as the majestic Mt.
 Margaret Backcountry and its many lakes, creeks, craggy ridgelines and miles of sweet single-track.

 Total elevation gain is 4,800ft and loss is 4,800ft.
 Approximately 98% of the course is on single-track trails.
-The course has three full aid stations.
+The course has two full aid stations.

 RACE DAY SCHEDULE & CUTOFFS

 - RACE DATE: SATURDAY, SEPTEMBER 7, 2019

 - CUT-OFF: 4:00PM at Johnston Ridge Aid Station